dunnjin/Dejection/README.md

 ## Implemented functionality
-* Automatically generated dynamic datatemplates
+* Automatically generated dynamic datatemplates to bind ViewModel to Views via name convention
-* Dialog service via viewmodel type
+* Dialog service via ViewModel type to manage windows/dialogs without connection to UserControls
-* Navigation service via viewmodel types
+* Navigation service via ViewModel types to change ContentControl ViewModels inside views from any dialog from any action
-* Fluent command service supporting undo/redo ICommand
+* Fluent command service supporting undo/redo that implements the ICommand interface